What brought you into research?

 It was in my last year at high school.
 Somehow a book titled “Advice for Young Investigators” from Ramon y Cajal got to my hands.
 Cajal, Nobel laureate in 1906 and considered the founder of modern neuroscience, wrote this book for students trying to promote their enthusiasm for research.
 Cajal’s conviction that every great discovery is the result of great passion working towards a great idea drove my motivation for biomedical research.

-Dr. Ortega joined the Faculty of Health Sciences at McMaster in the Department of Biochemistry and Biomedical Sciences on July 2003.
-In 2017, Dr. Ortega moved his laboratory to McGill.
-Today, in addition to work with his research team, he is also the Research Director of the Facility for Electron Microscopy Research (FEMR).
-Dr. Ortega received a CIHR New Investigator award in 2005 and an Early Researcher Award in 2006.
+Joaquin joined the Faculty of Health Sciences at McMaster in the Department of Biochemistry and Biomedical Sciences on July 2003.
+In 2017, Joaquin moved his laboratory to McGill.
+Today, in addition to working with his research team, he is also the Research Director of the Facility for Electron Microscopy Research (FEMR).
+He received a CIHR New Investigator award in 2005 and an Early Researcher Award in 2006.